-The reserve is situated close to Whanganui City on the corner of Kaimatira Road and No.3 Line to the east of State Highway 4.
-Hop over the stile on Kaimatira Road or drive into the car park a little further down to the start of this short walk.
+The reserve is situated close to Whanganui City on the corner of Kaimatira Road and No.3 Line to the east of SH4.
+Hop over the stile on Kaimatira Road or drive into the car park a little further down to the start of the short walk.

 Know before you go